Sandwichdevi/mwl/README.md

 ## License

-Minecraft World Loader and Downloader is open-source and released under the MIT License.
+Minecraft World Loader is open-source and released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---

-Thank you for using Minecraft World Loader and Downloader!
+Thank you for using Minecraft World Loader!
 If you need help or have any questions, feel free to reach out via GitHub issues.